monurcan/SummerSchoolChallenge/README.md

 This example will spend eight credits to buy the specified metadata for the specified photos.

+When you have bought metadata, there should be a summary message at the bottom of the Dashboard page.

 When you have bought metadata, you should *generate* and *get* your data.

 ### Send more money - how much do I have?